hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To feed their passion, or extend their fame:
 >
-> Tho' often jilted, and tho' they complain
+> Though often jilted, and though they complain
 >
 > Of broken vows, yet still they'll try again.
 >